OakLoaf/ChatColorHandler/README.md

 ChatColorHandler provides built in support for:

 - PlaceholderAPI - *requires [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) plugin*
-- MiniMessage - *requires server to be running paper (or forks)*
+- MiniMessage - *requires server to be running PaperMC (or forks)*

-All support built into ChatColorHandler will automatically be applied to all parsed strings, you can skip specific parsers in `#translateAlternateColorCodes` by defining parsers to ignore
+All support built into ChatColorHandler will automatically be applied to all parsed strings, you can define specific parsers to use in `#translateAlternateColorCodes`

 eg.
 ```java